cyschneck/centerline-width/README.md

 ![example+png](https://raw.githubusercontent.com/cyschneck/river-geometry/main/data/doc_examples/invalid_example1.png)
 In this example, the polygon is invalid, but with such a small overlap it is still able to find a valid path

-With limited data, the polygon will overlap more dramatically and will no longer be able to find a valid centerline:
+With limited data, the polygon will overlap more dramatically and will struggle to find a valid centerline:
 ![example+png](https://raw.githubusercontent.com/cyschneck/river-geometry/main/data/doc_examples/invalid_example4.png)

 ### Invalid Centerline